snehaella5/AI-Adaptive-Tutor/README.md

 - **Chat Flow**: User asks → API forwards → Model (Gemini/Ollama) → AI response → Service formats → Frontend shows structured content.
 - **Progress Flow**: User tracks → API call → Prisma/SQLite stores results → Recommendations → Displayed back in UI.

----

-Do you want me to **insert this directly into the final README draft** (so you just copy-paste one file), or give it separately so you can add it under the "System Architecture" section?

 Installation